6.3. Unconstrained Optimality Conditions#

 6.3.4.
 Example 2.19 in Biegler (2010)#

-Main Idea: Use the necessary and sufficient conditions to classify a candidate solution.
+Main Idea: Use the necessary and sufficient conditions to classify a candidate solution in the following example.

 6.3.4.1.
 The Test Function#